Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 How to get rid of bad breath

-Diseases with bad breath
+Diseases accompanied by bad breath

 putrid odor in diseases of the esophagus and inflammation of the stomach with low acidity